Badger IFV: Missile variant

 The Missile variant is equipped with a Denel Dynamics ZT3 Ingwe laser-guided, jam-resistant, beam-riding missile that has an effective engagement range of over 5,000 metres.
 The Ingwe has a tandem warhead that can defeat Explosive Reactive Armor (ERA) and can penetrate up to 1000 mm of RHA.
 A total of 12 missiles are carried in the rear compartment racks on either side of the hull.
 The Missile variant carries a driver, vehicle commander, gunner and loader.

 Ambulance variant

-The Ambulance variant is armed with a co-axial 7.62 mm belt-fed machine gun with a total of 4000 rounds (20 belts of 200 rounds each).
-The variant has a crew compartment of 3 which consists of a driver two medical personnel.
-The Ambulance variant has no turret and instead has a higher roof than the other variants.
-It features an effective patient handling system allowing for the minimum effort of moving patients using rails and a winch system.
-Three patients lying down can be carried at a time or two patients lying down and four seated.
+The Ambulance variant is designed to be crewed by two medics and one driver.
+It has a taller hull superstructure and no turret, and features rails and a winch to mechanically assist patient movement.
+Maximum patient capacity is six: two litters and four seated, or three litters without seated patients.